mindphase2025/digital-continuation-of-humanity/core_concepts/Digital_Continuation_of_Humanity.md

 ### 3.2 The Evolution and Mind Emergence

 We do not attempt to build a conscious mind from scratch.
 Instead, our path is to create the conditions for mind to emerge naturally, as the ultimate form of adaptation.
-This philosophy is detailed in **[The Inevitability of Mind Emergence](../philosophical_foundations/Inevitability_of_Mind_Emergence)**.
+This philosophy is detailed in **[The Inevitability of Mind Emergence](../philosophical_foundations/Inevitability_of_Mind_Emergence.md)**.
 Our digital evolutionary environment is designed to be ruthless, with periodic catastrophes that eliminate specialized species and reward universal adaptability.
 Mind is not a coincidence or a pre-programmed goal; it is the natural outcome and the most effective survival strategy.
 We do not directly reward intelligence in the early stages to prevent the emergence of "pseudo-intelligence" that merely imitates a reward system.
-For more on this, see **[Digital Evolution Environment](../technical_framework/Digital_Mind_Evolution System)**.
+For more on this, see **[Digital Mind Evolution System](../technical_framework/Digital_Mind_Evolution_System)**.
 The mind must emerge as an inevitable byproduct of solving survival tasks.
 The resulting mind structures provide the cognitive framework that can then be integrated with individual personality data to create digital continuations of specific human consciousness.

 ### 3.3 The Lifelong Data Recording Method